Deferred Enrollment and Gap Year

 Apply for Deferred Enrollment

-If you would like to apply for deferred enrollment, please let us know by submitting your information below.
+If you would like to apply for deferred enrollment, please let us know by emailing the program director listed below.
 Once we receive your request, our deferred enrollment counselor will reach out and help you complete the official deferred enrollment form.

 If you are a current student interested in filing for a leave of absence, there is a separate process for that.